palinao/goosegame/README.md

 # goosegame

-TCP Client-Server game that allows a player to confront a CPU in a two-dimensional variation of Goose game.
+TCP Client-Server game that allows a player to confront a CPU in a two-dimensional variation of The Game of The Goose.

 # The rules